top of page

 Working hours, flexibility and holiday

-Craft works a flexible working policy
+Craft operates with a flexible working policy:

-We are all in office on Thursdays
+We are all in the office on Thursdays.

 Our working hours are 9.00am - 5.30pm